-a - Age at diagnosis categories as per Montreal classification (A1 <17 years, A2 17-40, A3 >40 years)

-b - BMI (Body Mass index) - calculated as the closest BMI recording within one year of UC diagnosis.
+a - BMI (Body Mass index) - calculated as the closest BMI recording within one year of UC diagnosis.
 Data available for 88% of patients

-c - IMD (Index of Multiple Deprivation).
+b - IMD (Index of Multiple Deprivation).
 Data available for 58% of patients.

-d - IBS (Irritable Bowel Syndrome) - co-diagnosis considered as any patient with a defined Read code for IBS in records

-e - Premorbid depression considered if patient had any Read code for depressive illness in CPRD record before UC diagnosis

-Table 2: Simple and multiple logistic regression analysis for risk of corticosteroid dependency* in patients with Ulcerative Colitis
+Table 2: Simple and multiple cox regression analysis for risk of corticosteroid dependency* in patients with Ulcerative Colitis